 Project: Decision making, evolution of cooperation and speciation.

 Description: The project aimed at understanding how incomplete information affects the evolution of cooperation and mate choice.
 I collaborated on this project with Professor Martin Nowak from Harvard University.

 While at IST Austria, I also worked on a multi-disciplinary project to understand genomic architecture in plants.
 See our publication here.
 Our work received media attention in Die Presse and Science Daily and my co-leading collaborator Assistant Professor Katka Bodova received the Ludmila-Sedlarova prize awarded to women for major contributions in the domain of genetics.
 Congratulations Katka!

-2016-now PostDoc at the Department of Ecology and Evolution at the University of Lausanne.
+2016-2020 PostDoc at the Department of Ecology and Evolution at the University of Lausanne.
 I worked in the group of Professor Laurent Lehmann.